jincubator/docs/docs/pages/research/brainstorming/design.md

 ## Abstract

+This document outlines an opinionated architecture for an intent-based solving protocol that facilitates single and multichain solving of intents.
+The system enables solvers to execute fills without provisioning upfront capital by allowing arbiters to confirm mandates have been met at execution time, thus permitting solvers to use the swapper's locked funds for execution.

 ## Overview

 The solver repository implements an automated arbitrage system for decentralized exchanges (DEXs).
 The system continuously monitors liquidity pools across multiple protocols (Uniswap V2/V3/V4), identifies profitable arbitrage opportunities using graph-based route discovery algorithms, and executes trades via flash loans to capture price discrepancies.

-This document provides a high-level architectural overview of the entire system.
-For detailed information about specific subsystems, see Core Arbitrage System, Smart Contracts and On-Chain Execution, and CLI Tools and Binaries.
+This document provides a high-level architectural overview of the entire system, incorporating research from the broader Jincubator ecosystem including intent-based architectures, resource management, and cross-chain settlement mechanisms.

 ## Components